vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 ```

 This would display the element eon-container with a direct child span.
-Now lets say we want to place it inside the div with the class eon-container-parent instead.
-We can do so simply by using the `slot` attribute and a simple css selector.
+Now let's say we want to place it inside the div with the class eon-container-parent instead.
+We can do so simply by using the `slot` attribute and a simple CSS selector.

 ```[html]
 <eon-container>